saoirse-defi/CI-MS3-hashboard/README.md

 The target audience for this application reflects people within the age group of your average cryptocurrency user (16-35).

-##### The user's goals are:
+##### As a user aged 18-35, I want:

 * To be provided with blockchain data in a format that is easy to navigate and understand.
 * To use public blockchain data in order to track funds moving through the ecosystem.
-* Prioritise specific transactions.
+* The ability to prioritise specific transactions.
-* Add small pieces of text to priority transactions.
+* To be able to add small pieces of text to priority transactions.
-* Update text related to priority transactions.
+* To update text related to priority transactions.

 ##### Hashboard satisfies these needs by:
 * Creating a clean data layout with any unnecessary information removed.